Vijay-Nirmal/WebInteractMCP/server/README.md

 # WebIntract MCP Server

-A Model Context Protocol (MCP) server that converts client web applications into MCP servers with robust two-way communication using the web-intract-mcp npm library
+A Model Context Protocol (MCP) server that converts client web applications into MCP servers with robust two-way communication using the @web-intract-mcp/client npm library

 ## Overview